Codetig/tax-project/taxestimator.md

 Next Steps:
 -Refactoring
+-Converting into OOP in preparation for increased complexity and consider a different input file structure.
 -Adding more tax data
 -Adding functionality to facor in deductions or credits.
 -Employing the GUI Swing class